mjlollar/song_work/README.md

+# Description

 This repository includes some personal scripts and some local (modified for paths/software versions etc) scripts modified from members of the Stern Lab [1] and Ben Arthur[1,2].
-Using to generate personal datasets for D.melanogaster song.
+Scripts here are currently being used to generate personal datasets for D.melanogaster song.

+## Citations

 [1] Janelia Farm Research Campus, Ashburn, VA 20147 [2] BJ Arthur, Y Ding, M Sosale, F Khalif, E Kim, P Waddell, S Turaga, DL Stern (2021)